AsherGum/COMP-2800-Team-BBY-37-Flair/README.md

 Configuring your environment to begin contributing is simple!
 Just follow these easy steps
 * Clone the repository
 * Install node if you haven't already (https://nodejs.org/en/)
+* On Windows OS, you'll need to open the node.js command line.
+On mac or linux, the regular command line will work.
-* In the command line, navigate to the repository folder and run "npm install"
+* In the command line, change directories to the repository folder and run "npm install"

 That's it!
 All the required packages will be installed.